loocool2/loocool2.github.io/docs/_posts/2023-01-23-whois-privacy.markdown

 #The solution

 The solution is to move to a completely different domain registrar that actually does anonymize your whois correctly, or register with a burner email.
-Cloudflare has one of the better domain management systems anyway.
+Cloudflare has one of the better domain management systems and conceals whois information well.
 If you're stuck with a domain registrar because they have a policy of not allowing domain transfers for the first couple months or some such, you may want to keep that domain inactive.